BHanbashi/observability-lab/README.md

 ### Still What?
 1. Configure Consul to expose Envoy metrics to Prometheus
-2. Deploy Consul using the official helm chart.
+2. Deploy Consul using the official helm chart
-3. Deploy Prometheus and Grafana using their official Helm charts.
+3. Deploy Prometheus and Grafana using their official Helm charts
-4. Deploy a multi-tier demo application that is configured to be scraped by Prometheus.
+4. Deploy a multi-tier demo application that is configured to be scraped by Prometheus
-5. Start a traffic simulation deployment, and observe the application traffic in Grafana.
+5. Start a traffic simulation deployment, and observe the application traffic in Grafana

 ### Pre-requites…
 Most people can run this on their laptops, and if you can then this is the recommended approach.
 If your laptop runs out of steam, try it on Sandbox.